 Gender equality in our own workplace

 Our model for action makes clear that we can only help make the changes we want to see in society if we ensure our own house is in order by focusing on our workplaces and operations.
 Gender is at the heart of our strategy for achieving equity in our policies and practices, our employee experience, talent recruitment and selection, and representation and retention.
 See for more detail beyond gender.

 Women in leadership

-Some of our longest-running programmes have focused on leadership and gender balance, enabling us to achieve gender balance at management level in 2019 and 2020.
-In 2021 this shifted slightly, with women representing 52% of our management employees.
+Some of our longest-running programmes have focused on leadership and gender balance, enabling us to achieve and maintain gender balance at management level between 2019 and 2021.
+In 2022, women represented 54% of our management employees.

 Through our Unilever Compass goal, we’ve set out to eliminate any bias in our practices and policies.
 We know that biases are most harmful when they affect key decisions, such as appointments and promotions.
 We want to be at the cutting edge of using results-driven, scientific approaches to tackling bias.
 To address gender balance, for example, we’ve used a metric called the Gender Appointment Ratio (GAR) to present our senior leaders with their track record on appointments over a five-year period – raising their awareness and helping them make unbiased choices.